 R-18885-42713:[A column with REAL affinity behaves like a column with NUMERIC affinity except that it forces integer values into floating point representation. ] ( R-31757-07599:[As an internal optimization, small floating point values with no fractional component and stored in columns with REAL affinity are written to disk as integers in order to take up less space and are automatically converted back into floating point as the value is read out. ] R-52422-13996:[This optimization is completely invisible at the SQL level and can only be detected by examining the raw bits of the database file. ] )

 R-03366-15091:[A column with affinity BLOB does not prefer one storage class over another and no attempt is made to coerce data from one storage class into another. ]

-R-48747-10400:[The affinity of a column is determined by the declared type of the column, according to the following rules in the order shown: ]
+For tables not declared as STRICT, R-27916-61221:[the affinity of a column is determined by the declared type of the column, according to the following rules in the order shown: ]

 R-07051-38416:[If the declared type contains the string "INT" then it is assigned INTEGER affinity. ]

 R-00243-07929:[If the declared type of the column contains any of the strings "CHAR", "CLOB", or "TEXT" then that column has TEXT affinity. ] R-42648-01192:[Notice that the type VARCHAR contains the string "CHAR" and is thus assigned TEXT affinity. ]

 R-63063-00748:[If the declared type for a column contains the string "BLOB" or if no type is specified then the column has affinity BLOB. ]